Shaftesbury Trinity Centre Trust

 Overview

-Established in 1974, the Shaftesbury Trinity Centre Trust was founded to support the conversion of Holy Trinity Church in Bimport, Shaftesbury, which was declared redundant in 1977.
+The Shaftesbury Trinity Centre Trust was established in 1979/1980 to support the conversion of Holy Trinity Church in Bimport, Shaftesbury, which was made redundant in 1974.
 The Trust operates the former church building as a community hub, now serving as headquarters for Shaftesbury Scout Group, a Day Centre for the elderly, and three small businesses.
-The Trust generates income through leasing arrangements, hall hire, and car parking (40 spaces), distributing any surplus funds to the local community.
-With annual income of £91,933 and expenditure of £81,286 (2024), the Trust makes grants to worthwhile causes supporting individuals in need and local community groups.
+The Trust generates income through leasing arrangements, hall hire, and car parking, distributing any surplus funds to the local community.
+In the financial year ending 30 September 2023, the Trust had annual income of £83,525 and expenditure of £343,419.
+The Trust makes grants to worthwhile causes supporting individuals in need and local community groups.
 The Trust has historically supported significant projects including Castle Hill House and The Cedars (care facilities for the elderly) and a special dementia unit.
-Recent major grant recipients include Shaftesbury Arts Theatre and Shaftesbury Museum, alongside smaller grants for individual needs.

 Funding Priorities